 The Bannockburn House Trust has hired a range of professional contractors and employees to take the project to the next stages of the development master plan

-Project Director, Jim Bennett, has provided leadership in social change organisations, delivering at UK, Scottish and regional levels, over the past 30 years.
+CEO, Jim Bennett, has provided leadership in social change organisations, delivering at UK, Scottish and regional levels, over the past 30 years.
 He’s a specialist in social enterprise and has worked in community land acquisition and management since the 1990s.
 He was a founder senior member of staff of the £100 million charity, UnLtd.
 He was also co-founder and Director of the Social Enterprise Academy and of Freedom Bakery CIC.
 He’s been a Director of the Social Enterprise consultancy, SKS Scotland CIC for the past ten years.

 Jim managed the team who completed the business planning for the Bannockburn House community buy out, has volunteered regularly at the House and is delighted to lead the staff team.